tsuACM/truman_acm_website/_pages/events.markdown

 ## Upcoming Events

-**ACM Halloween Party**:

-On **October 31st**, ACM will be holding a Halloween costume party!
-Food and drinks will be available, and at the end of the night, we will kick off our hackathon!

 **ACM Hackathon**:

-ACM will be hosting its own Hackathon this November.
-The kickoff will be October 31st, at the end of the Hallween party, and entrants will have **2 weeks** to build their entries.
+ACM is hosting its own Hackathon this November.
+The kickoff was October 31st, at the end of the Hallween party, and entrants have **2 weeks** to build their entries.
 Entrants of all skill levels are encouraged to join.
-Check out the [hackathon page][HT] for more info!
+The hackathon has started, but it does not end until November 14th, so feel free to join any time!
+Check out the [hackathon page][HT] for more info.

-**TigerHacks**

-Mizzou will be hosting its annual hackathon from **November 3rd-5th**.
-Checkout their website [here][TH] to learn about the event and register.
-ACM is organizing teams to send to TigerHacks.
-If you would like to join us, please sign up [here][THSignUp].
-If you don't yet have a team or transportation, sign up anyway!
-We will be helping to organize both once we know who will be attending.

 <br/>

 ## Upcoming Meetings

 *Meetings are held every other Tuesday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-**October 31st**: Halloween Party and Hackathon Kickoff!

-ACM will be hosting a Halloween costume party, with the kickoff for our Hackathon at the end of the night.
-See the [hackathon page][HT] for more details.

 **November 14th**: Hackathon Judging